seanorama/octopress/source/_posts/2013-04-16-everything-a-service-octopress.markdown

 #### Configure Travis CI
  - Do steps 1 & 2 of the [http://about.travis-ci.org/docs/user/getting-started/](Travis CI Getting Started documentation)
- - Update your .travis.yml to look like this, but exclude the ' - secure' entries.
+ - Update your .travis.yml to look like this, but exclude the ' - secure' entries: https://github.com/seanorama/octopress/blob/master/.travis.yml
  - Add your own credentials for Travis by executing these commands (update with your githubusername/reponame, Rackspace username, Rackspace apikey)
    - travis encrypt --add -r githubusername/reponame OS_USERNAME=yourRackspaceUsername
    - travis encrypt --add -r githubusername/reponame OS_PASSWORD=yourRackspaceApikey